Albatross: In culture

 Albatrosses are described in the Handbook of World Birds as "the most legendary of all birds".
 An albatross is the central emblem in The Rime of the Ancient Mariner by Samuel Taylor Coleridge in 1798, representing the innocence and beauty of God's creation.
 The albatross metaphor is derived from this poem; someone bearing a burden or facing an obstacle is said to have "an albatross around his neck", the punishment given to the mariner who killed the albatross.
 A widespread myth holds that sailors believe shooting or harming an albatross is disastrous, due in part to the poem; in truth, sailors regularly killed and ate them, as reported by James Cook in 1772.
 However, other sailors reportedly caught the birds but let them free again, possibly believing that albatrosses were the souls of lost sailors, so killing them would bring bad luck.
 The head of an albatross being caught with a hook is used as the emblem of the Cape Horners, i.e., sailors who have rounded Cape Horn on freighters under sail; captains of such ships even received themselves the title "albatrosses" in the Cape Horners' organisation.

 A captive albatross tormented by jeering sailors is also a metaphor for the social travails of the sensitive poète maudit in Charles Baudelaire's poem L'albatros:

 In golf, shooting three under par on a single hole has been termed scoring an "albatross", as a continuation on the birdie and eagle theme.

 Non-European mythologies

 The Māori used the wing bones of the albatross to carve flutes.
-In Hawaiian mythology, Laysan albatrosses are considered aumakua, being a sacred manifestation of the ancestors, and quite possibly also the sacred bird of Kāne.
+In Hawaiian religion, Laysan albatrosses are considered ʻaumakua, being a sacred manifestation of the ancestors, and quite possibly also the sacred bird of Kāne.
 Japanese mythology, by contrast, refers to the short-tailed albatross as ahodori, "fool bird", due to its habit of disregarding terrestrial predators, making it easy prey for feather collectors.